Thambi (2019 film)

-Thambi was released on 20 December 2019, receiving praise for the performances action sequences and writing and the film became a commercial success.
+Thambi was released on 20 December 2019 and received positive reviews from critics, where it became a commercial success.

 Plot

-A fight erupts between teenagers Saravanan and Manimaran, where Saravanan is hit on the head by Manimaran and faints.
-Manimaran is forced to escape, leaving the fainted Saravanan on top of a lorry.
+A fight erupts between teenagers Saravanan and Manimaaran, where Saravanan is hit on the head by Manimaaran and faints.
+Manimaaran is forced to escape, leaving the fainted Saravanan on a lorry.

-15 years later: Gnanamoorthy is a politician in Mettupalayam, Coimbatore District, who lives with his wife Padma, daughter Parvathy, and wheelchair-bound mother.
+15 years later: Gnanamoorthy is a politician in Mettupalayam, Coimbatore District, who lives with his wife, Padma, daughter, Parvathy, and his mother, who is paralyzed and uses a wheelchair.
 Parvathy spends her days in sorrow, hoping that her aggressive younger brother Saravanan, who had left home 15 years ago, will return.
-Her family believes that the miracle of him coming back may happen.
-One day, Moorthy receives a call from Jeevanand, who tells him that his long-lost son is found.
-In reality, "Saravanan" is Vicky, a trickster and tourist guide in Goa.
-Moorthy brings Vicky to his house, where Padma is overjoyed at seeing her son.
+Her family believes that the miracle of his coming back may happen.
+One day, Moorthy receives a call from Police Inspector Jeevanand, who tells him his long-lost son is found.
+In reality, Saravanan is Vicky, a trickster and tourist guide in Goa.
+Moorthy brings Vicky to his house, where Padma is overjoyed seeing her son.
 However, Parvathy keeps shunning Vicky.
 Saravanan's childhood friend and lover, Sanjana, is also elated to reunite with "him".
 Jeeva and Vicky had secretly planned for Vicky to pose as Saravanan for a while before stealing money from the house and escaping, after which they would share the bounty.
-Saravanan's friend Karan, who is a cop, doubts whether Vicky is actually Saravanan, which grows stronger when he asks Vicky about their childhood and he flounders.
+Saravanan's friend Karan, a cop, doubts whether Vicky is Saravanan, which grows stronger when he asks Vicky about their childhood, and he flounders.

 However, Parvathy stops Karan from trying to disprove Vicky/Saravanan since the joy in her family has come back upon his arrival anyway.

-Meanwhile, it is revealed that Moorthy had in fact arranged for Jeeva to make Vicky pose as Saravanan.
-When Jeeva blackmails Moorthy for ₹2 crore, Moorthy kills him and pins the murder on Manimaaran, who is now a local politician where he wants to build a resort in the nearby village.
-Karan suspects Vicky is involved in the murder since he shows up at Jeeva's house trying remove evidence that he is a fraud.
+It is revealed that Moorthy had arranged for Jeeva to make Vicky pose as Saravanan.
+When Jeeva blackmails Moorthy for ₹2 crore, Moorthy kills him and pins the murder on Manimaaran, who is now a local politician who wants to build a resort in the nearby village.
+Karan suspects Vicky is involved in the murder since he shows up at Jeeva's house trying to remove evidence that he is a fraud.
 However, Karan doesn't find any proof tying Moorthy or Vicky to Jeeva's death and arrests Manimaaran.
 Moorthy had already entered the house once more and removed all the evidence.
 While Vicky is driving, he is hit by a truck and narrowly escapes death.
-Another attack in the house confirms his suspicions that someone is trying to kill Saravanan and sets out to find out what really happened to him.
-After tracing Saravanan's steps that night, he finds the truck that hit him, and on interrogating the driver, learns that the perpetrator is Moorthy's right-hand man Sudhakar, who was angry that Saravanan had come back as he would lose the position of MLA to him.
+Another attack in the house confirms his suspicions that someone is trying to kill Saravanan, and he sets out to find out what happened to him.
+After tracing Saravanan's steps that night, he finds the truck that hit him and, on interrogating the driver, learns that the perpetrator is Moorthy's right-hand man Sudhakar, who was angry that Saravanan had come back as he would lose the position of MLA to him.